Skip to main content

 Description

 Snowflake is a cloud data platform.
-This component allows you to execute SQL queries and manage statement operations within your Snowflake database.
+This component allows executing SQL queries and managing statement operations within Snowflake databases.

 API Documentation